Cornering Quantum Gravity: Gravity

 The algebra we obtained is known as the \emph{generalised BMS algebra} \cite{Campiglia:2014yka}

-In our treatment, we also had another generator, called $w(\sigma)$, which enhances the algebra to the $\mathrm{BMSW}$ algebra studied in \cite{Freidel:2021fxf}.
+In our treatment, we also had another generator, called $w(\sigma)$, which enhances the algebra to the Weyl BMS algebra studied in \cite{Freidel:2021fxf}, denoted as BMSW algebra\footnote{This algebra includes supertranslations, local Weyl rescalings and arbitrary diffeomorphisms of the $2$-dimensional sphere metric.}.
 We are ready to finally compute the charges of the theory.
 We will show that the $\mathrm{BMSW}$ algebra is indeed charged, and thus its generators are asymptotic symmetries.